The 8 Limbs Of Yoga Explained

 Probably, you are already practicing yoga, and you are enjoying its benefits to your health.
 Because of this, you might decide to extend its effect on your entire life through sutras of Patanjali, the eight limbs of yoga.
 Patanjali introduced the eight limbs of yoga, to assist us to enhance the purpose and meaning of life.

 Patanjali's yoga sutras act as the guidelines that guide you to have a “meaningful and purposeful life.”
 They are the prescription of both ethical and moral conduct, as well as self-discipline.
 The yoga sutras direct your attention towards your health and well-being.
 Additionally, they assist you to recognize the spiritual facets of your nature.
-This article will highlight all the limbs of yoga and their meaning.
+This article will highlight all the limbs of yoga and its meaning.

 The first limb of yoga, which deals with a person’s sense of integrity as well as their ethical standards.
 Yama focuses on a person’s behavior and how one conducts him or herself in life.
 The Yamas are widespread practices among the eight limbs of yoga.
 They relate best to the famous golden rule—“do to others what you want them to do to you.”